tlswg/tls13-spec/draft-ietf-tls-tls13.md

 additional information MUST be provisioned to both parties:

   * The cipher suite for use with this PSK
-  * The key exchange and authentication modes this PSK is allowed to be used with
   * The Application-Layer Protocol Negotiation (ALPN) protocol, if any is to be used
   * The Server Name Indication (SNI), if any is to be used

-Note: only the first two of these need to be provisioned to use an out-of-band PSK in 1-RTT mode.

 As shown in {{tls-0-rtt}}, the Zero-RTT data is just added to the 1-RTT handshake in the first flight.
 The rest of the handshake uses the same messages